diogoff/trackml-100/README.md

 The x,y,z position of each hit is brought into a new column named _position_.

-Now come the operations that are central to this approach:
+Now comes the first of two _group by_ operations that are central to this approach:

 * For each particle, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).

 * For each particle, we create a sequence of _positions_ that the particle goes through (based on the new _position_ column that we just defined).

 * For each particle, we also keep the sequence of _weights_ that correspond to each hit (see the dataset description for a definition of _weight_).

+Now comes the second _group by_ operation that is central to this approach:

+* For each sequence of _detector ids_,